-From Scientists to Satellites: LMSS Tackles Disparate Life Cycle Data with a Neo4j Product 360 System
+From Scientists to Satellites: LMS Tackles Disparate Life Cycle Data with a Neo4j Product 360 System

-As technology moved forward, LMSS amassed far more data than a human could ever understand or manage.
+As technology moved forward, LMS amassed far more data than a human could ever understand or manage.

 “All I can tell you is there are hundreds, maybe thousands of data systems, and tens of thousands of datasets,” Grubbs said.
 “We create a lot of data around here.”
 Though a lot of information was residing in the heads of very smart people, tribal knowledge was too unreliable.
 Instead of a customer 360 solution – because they only have one customer, the government – they needed a product 360 solution.